Global Rewards in Multi-Agent Deep Reinforcement Learning for Autonomous Mobility on Demand Systems

 Instead, we can train a single actor network using a weighted average policy loss function, consisting of the loss function for LRA, $J^\text{loc}_\pi (\phi|s,i)$, by \citet{Enders2023} and $\text{COMA}^\text{adj}$.
 The loss function thus reads

 with $\kappa\in[0,1]$ being the weight of the loss function of $\text{COMA}^\text{adj}$.
-Again, $\kappa$ follows a schedule increasing linearly, following a polynomial pattern or jumping from zero to one at a specified point, see Appendix~\ref{app:schedules}.
+Again, $\kappa$ follows a schedule depending on the training iteration, increasing linearly, following a power function or jumping from zero to one at a specified point.
+Power functions with exponents between 0.01 and 0.5 generally work best, with larger exponents being more suitable for large instance sizes, see Appendix~\ref{app:schedules}.
 This leads to a new algorithm, we call it $\text{COMA}^\text{scd}$. $\text{COMA}^\text{scd}$ solves the scalability problem, as it enables the learning of global Q-values when increasing the number of agents.
 The reason this works is the utilization of experience collected following a mixed policy: this way, more diverse experience is available than if using solely own experience, thus improving learning without the destabilizing influence of increasing the entropy.
 We can therefore train four critic networks from the beginning on, two for local and two for global rewards.
 Two networks each are necessary for SAC, where we always use the minimum of the two state-action-values to avoid value overestimation.
 Due to the influence of both local and global rewards, $\text{COMA}^\text{scd}$ can sometimes have a lower performance than algorithms purely based on global rewards, but makes up for this by being as scalable as LRA, thus sacrificing a portion of its performance for scalability.